binghuan/build_script_for_CI/README.md

 # build_script_for_CI

-This is script show you how to build project for target plafrom.
+This is script show you how to build project for target plafrom by using gomobile

 ![](./usage.png)